PP Travel - A Brief History

 For over Two Decades our tours have been renowned for their quality, high level of organisation and most importantly - their FUN!

-PP Travel is in its 25th year of operation in the 2015 Party Year and is scheduled to take thousands of passengers to the major European festivals.
+PP Travel celebrated its 25th year of operation in the 2015 Party Year when again it took thousands of passengers to the major European festivals.
 This is a far cry from where it all started in Pamplona, back in 1991, with just two coaches, a handful tents, a small number of keen hardworking crew and naturally some eager party going passengers.
 However, two and a bit decades on and PP - "the Party Professionals" are still just as keen, still hardworking and continue to operate the best party tours to the major festivals.
-PP still has the same owners, same management staff, and the same commitment to our passengers and crew that we had back 24 years ago.
+PP still has the same owners, same management staff, and the same commitment to our passengers and crew that we had back when things started in 1991.

 PP Travel - A Brief History